nhudinh2103/etlt-pipeline-google-cloud/README.md

 <details open>
 <summary>Click to expand</summary>

 > **Note**: Local Airflow development environment setup is work in progress.
-Currently using Cloud Composer - if you're interested in accessing the environment, please contact me and provide your Gmail address for IAM grant in GCP.
+Currently using GKE - if you're interested in accessing the environment, please contact me and provide your details for VPN access setup.
 </details>

 ## Improvements